Chapter 2 - Addition of multiplications

 How does addition work?
 Or if you prefer, what are properties of the operation we call "addition"?

-And if I know the properties of addition, can I then from them the properties of multiplication?
+And if I know the properties of addition, can I then start from them and find out the properties of multiplication?
 Are they related?
 How?

 Finally, if addition and multiplication are related, as operations on numbers, would it make sense to use both of them in the same math expression?
 And in what situations would that be needed or even be meaningful?